noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 It seems like she has returned to her usual tension, as Fate-san asked me something outrageous in a relaxed voice that sounds as if she was having fun.
-While I’m shaken by her question, pushed by Fate-san, who was rubbing the back of her head against my chest, I just resigned myself to fa...&#160; I just gave up, and spoke.
+While I’m shaken by her question, pushed by Fate-san, who was rubbing the back of her head against my chest, I just resigned myself to fa...
+I just gave up, and spoke.

 [...I think... you are...]